powersync-ja/powersync-swift/Sources/PowerSync/attachments/README.md

 See the [PowerSync Example Demo](../../../Demo/PowerSyncExample) for a basic example of attachment syncing.

-In this example, the user captures photos when checklist items are completed as part of an inspection workflow.
+In this example below, the user captures photos when checklist items are completed as part of an inspection workflow.

 The schema for the `checklist` table: